 When you lose a loved one, you think of how short life is and your dreams come back, hoping for you to achieve them.

 The days when you don’t feel like getting out of bed to go to work, your dreams come crawling back, carrying the “what if’s?” and the “shouldas, wouldas, and couldas.”

 The longer you wait, the louder and more vicious your unfulfilled dreams will become.
 They eat away at your mind, your soul, and your heart.
 They stalk you and are there at every turn in life asking you “what if?” and force you to ponder about what could have been, what you should have done, and what you could do if you could go back in time.

-Your unfulfilled dreams won’t be unforgiving, not even when you’re on your death bed.
+Your unfulfilled dreams won’t be forgiving, not even when you’re on your death bed.
 They’re not giving up on you for giving up on them.
 They’re getting their revenge.

 To prevent yourself from becoming haunted by your unfulfilled dreams, you already know what to do: Turn dreams into goals.
 Don’t wait.
 Don’t contrive excuses for yourself.
 Use the words of naysayers against them to prove them wrong.
 Work your ass off.
-And don’t setting for anything less than your best and what you desire.
+And don’t settle for anything less than your best and what you desire.